OKMDashboard

 long

-Return the total size in bytes of the user documents.
+Returns the total size in bytes of the user's documents.

-When user upload or modify a document, the entire size of the contents - and history versions in case of update - are assigned to the users.
+When a user uploads or modifies a document, the entire size of the contents - including historical versions in case of updates - is assigned to the user.

 Example: